core-wg/senml-versions/draft-ietf-core-senml-versions.md

 character ("must-understand fields"), see {{Section 4.4 of -senml}}.)

-Most representations visible to engineers working with SenML will use decimal numbers, e.g. 26 (0b11010, 0x1a) for a version that adds the "Secondary Units" feature ({{secondary-units}}).
+Most representations visible to engineers working with SenML will use decimal numbers, e.g., 26 (0b11010, 0x1a) for a version that adds the "Secondary Units" feature ({{secondary-units}}).
 This is sightly unwieldy, but will be quickly memorized in practice.